 1.Medication: Medication is an important part of hair loss treatment.
 Finasteride can effectively treat male androgen-induced hair loss.
 Yes, it is your grandpa's medicine for prostate hyperplasia.
 It does not affect testosterone, so it has little effect on sexual function.
 However, its regenerative effect on hair will disappear within one year after the drug is stopped.
 Minoxidil is suitable for a variety of non-scarring alopecia, with few adverse reactions, but it also needs continuous use to maintain hair regeneration.

 2.Hair transplantation: Male androgen-induced alopecia, scarring alopecia, and high hairline can all improve the appearance of hair density through hair transplantation.
 But it is not a panacea.
 Temporary diffuse resting hair loss is not suitable for hair transplantation.
 And the chances of hair follicle survival are uncertain, it is almost impossible to obtain ideal results for each patient.

 3.Change your lifestyle: It sounds simple.
-Removing incentives, staying relaxed, maintaining a balanced nutrition, and resting at the right time can help you reduce hair loss.
-But you will find that lifestyle are not so easy to change.
+Removing incentives, staying relaxed, maintaining balanced nutrition, and resting at the right time can help you reduce hair loss.
+But you will find that lifestyle is not so easy to change.

 4.Hair system: Choose the hair system that suits you.

 Here are the main advantages of the hair system:

 - Made from 100% human hair-they ensure your natural look